ierton/haskdogs/README.md

 INSTALL
 -------

 Check the dependencies.
-Currently they are: cabal, ghc, hasktags, GNU find, which and shell.
+Currently they are: cabal, ghc-pkg, hasktags, GNU find, which and shell.

 	cabal install hasktags haskdogs